 Benefit revisions have been adopted since the prior valuation.
-The benefit changes for HealthSelect retirees and dependents for whom Medicare is not primary include:

-• An increase in the out-of-pocket cost maximum for both HealthSelect and Consumer Directed HealthSelect (CDHP) from \$6,550 to \$6,650 for individuals and from \$13,100 to \$13,300 for families in order to remain consistent with Internal Revenue Service maximums.

-This minor benefit change has been reflected in the fiscal year 2019 Assumed Per Capita Health Benefit Costs.
+The only benefit change for HealthSelect retirees and dependents for whom Medicare is not primary is an increase in the out-of-pocket maximum for both HealthSelect and Consumer Directed HealthSelect (CDHP) from \$6,500 to \$6,750 for individual and from \$13,300 to \$13,500 for families in order to remain consistent with Internal Revenue Service maximums.
+This minor benefit change is provided for in the FY2020 Assumed Per Capita Health Benefit Costs.
+There are no benefit changes for HealthSelect retirees and dependents for whom Medicare is Primary.